 Getting started (photo 1)

 Chain 4, then slip stitch the last chain to the first chain (photo 1).
-This will create a ring for you to crochet your first round in.
-Alternatively, if you’ve mastered the magic ring you can use that as a substitution for this step.
+This will create a ring for you to crochet your granny clusters in.
+Alternatively, if you’ve mastered the magic ring you can use that one too as a substitution for this step.

 Round 1 (photos 2-6)